giusalfieri/IPA_Project/ucasML_package/README.md

 2. **Making the `ucasML` File Executable**

-   Navigate to the `bin` directory inside this folder and make the `ucasML` file executable (here ucasML is the name of the folder of the extracted ucasML package, change if needed):
+   Navigate to the `bin` directory inside the `ucasML_package` directory and make the `ucasML` file executable (here ucasML is the name of the folder of the extracted ucasML package, change if needed):

    ```sh
    cd ucasML_package/bin